microsoft/PSRule/docs/scenarios/rule-docs/rule-docs.md

 Annotations differ from tags in two key ways:

-- Annotations are localized, and can have a different value for different languages.
-Tags are not.
+- Annotations are localized, and can have a different value for different languages; tags are not.
 - Tags are indexed and can be used to filter rules; annotations have no affect on rule filtering.

 The following reserved annotation exists: